appyoumake/Appyoumake/docs/TEMPLATES REFERENCE - frontpage.html file.md

      });
    ```

-   The placeholder in the example above is used in the initialisation of the navigation functionality built into Mlab, once it is initialised the Mlab navigation functions will automatically refer to this value when determining which is the last page that can be opened.
+   The placeholder in the example above is used in the initialisation of the navigation functionality built into Appyoumake, once it is initialised the Appyoumake navigation functions will automatically refer to this value when determining which is the last page that can be opened.

-* **Accessing/using the Mlab API in a template, why and how (optional)** <a id="ref-use-mlabapi"></a>
+* **Accessing/using the Appyoumake API in a template, why and how (optional)** <a id="ref-use-mlabapi"></a>

-   To provide support for some common app facilities there is an Mlab API available.
-An API is simply a set of Javascript functions, you can access the Mlab API functions through the global mlab.api object.
+   To provide support for some common app facilities there is an Appyoumake API available.
+An API is simply a set of Javascript functions, you can access the Appyoumake API functions through the global mlab.api object.
 To use the functionality that display a page for example, you would use the following code:
    ```javascript
    mlab.api.navigation.pageDisplay("next");
    ```

-   It is worth looking through the [Mlab runtime API documentation](Mlab API - runtime.md) to see a list of functions and what you can use it for, it can save you considerable time when adding interactive elements to your template.
+   It is worth looking through the [Appyoumake runtime API documentation](Appyoumake API - runtime.md) to see a list of functions and what you can use it for, it can save you considerable time when adding interactive elements to your template.

 ---
 ##Example frontpage.html file